Celebrate Your Community Hero

 Serving Community and Creating Hope for Tomorrow

-by tetra, over 3 years ago
+by tetra, about 4 years ago

 When Covid 19 changed our world in March, Karen Teed's first thought was not for her own safety but for that of all the clients and volunteers at Operation Scugog Food Bank.
 After individually speaking to all of us, she swiftly and painstakingly put into place practices that enabled us to keep our doors open to the community with no break in service, all while enhancing safety protocols to alleviate any concerns we may have had.
 Our "new normal" runs like a well-oiled machine thanks to her varied leadership skills, and most importantly her empathy toward everyone involved at the...
 Continue reading